-Today In Hip-Hop: Beastie Boys Release ‘Paul’s Boutique’
+Today in Hip-Hop: Beastie Boys Drop ‘Paul’s Boutique’ Album

 On this day, July 25, in hip-hop history…

 1989: 1989 was a big year for hip-hop with the release of De La Soul’s 3 Feet High And Rising, Public Enemy’s It Takes a Nation of Millions To Hold Us Back and the Beastie Boys’ Paul’s Boutique.
 Paul’s Boutique is an album that brought not only hip-hop, but music as a whole, to another level.